AndersonDrew/Primate_ARE/README.md

 # Primate_ARE
 All coding for the Manuscript is found in the Rwork file.
 Files are numbered based on creation and order of analysis, not the order they appear in the MS
+(PLEASE NOTE AS OF 6/23/2023, RWORK FILE #3 HAS AN ERROR AND SHOULD NOT BE USED.
+UPDATES COMING SOON.
+PLEASE CONTACT WITH ANY QUESTIONS)

 Supplemental Table contains all data tables reference in the MS.